 “Technology is a crucial key to success, in the accounting profession and elsewhere,” noted a 2015 survey by the American Institute of CPAs and the Chartered Professional Accountants of Canada.

 Survey respondents listed “Enabling Decision Support and Analytics” and “Leveraging Emerging Technologies” as two of their top 10 technology initiatives, with 60% of U.S. respondents saying that emerging technologies will play a key role in their business success.

 Technology Skills for Accountants

 If the role of technology in the accounting profession is growing, what specific skills are employers likely to seek in candidates?
-Let’s consider just a handful of tech-related attributes that could make individuals more competitive in the marketplace:
+Let’s consider just a handful of tech-related attributes that could make individuals, such as technical accounting managers, more competitive in the marketplace:

 - Advanced Excel skills: Excel “power users” can leverage their skills to solve complex problems, analyze costs and convey information to stakeholders.

 - Knowledge of business intelligence software: Software such as Cagnos, Birst and ProfitBase can help increase transparency and cut costs for better forecasting.